yimyom/odroid-xu4-setup/README.md

 	As most of Mame games will require a simple joystick with buttons, calibration will be very simple.
 	You can use `jstest-gtk` but as we already install Kodi, we will do the calibration from the command line only.
 With click joystick, the only calibration is to associate buttons (inside the joystick for the directions and fire/select buttons), with their respective direction or function.
 The calibration will be available system-wide and therefore will be used by mame
 	- if you can plug your joystick to your Linux machine, I recommend to use, in first instance, a small programm called `jstest-gtk`.
 It's a simple GUI and you can check what's the proper direction of your joystick.
 In my case, I use a DragonRise compatible joystick (the one on the picture), with 4 connectors for up, down, left and right.
 But there are a few problems which we will fix with the calibration.
 First of all, the left-right and up-down are inversed and then the up-down axis is upside down.
 So to make it short: up is right, down is left, right is down and left if up!!!
 I can see that on the `jstest-gtk` interface.
 	- another option (since Kodi 17) is to setup your joystick directly from Kodi.
-Read the tutorial here: https://kodi.wiki/view/HOW-TO:Configure_controllers
+Read the [tutorial here](https://kodi.wiki/view/HOW-TO:Configure_controllers).

 	As there are many models of joystick, I won't cover all the possible configurations but please contribute and I'll add your solution to this guide.